antinatura/antinatura.github.io/uni/index.md

 **Coursework:**
 - Weekly quizzes
 - Code and present a program that demonstrates the use of CPU or GPU multithreading in C++.
-Using a template provided to me I developed a multihreaded calculation of the mandelbrot set that outputs a progress bar on runtime. [(Link)](https://github.com/antinatura/CMP202)
+Using a template provided to me, I developed a multihreaded calculation of the mandelbrot set that outputs a progress bar on runtime. [(Link)](https://github.com/antinatura/CMP202)

 **Grade:** A